IceMetalPunk/Sniders/Readme.txt

 	b.
 Current balance
 	c.
 Number of invoiced/uninvoiced items
 	d.
 Anything else?
+3) What types of reports do you need?
+What specific information should they include?
+4) Should the invoice, etc. totals be on a separate report from the weekly summary of all customer accounts?

 THINGS WE NEED:
 1) An exported CSV of all current customer info from QuickBooks.